-USNS APACHE is the last of the POWHATAN - class ocean tugs and the fifth ship in the Navy to bear the name.
+USNS APACHE was the last of the POWHATAN - class ocean tugs and the fifth ship in the Navy to bear the name.

-The APACHE is equipped with a 10-ton capacity crane and a bollard pull of at least 54 tons.
-A deck grid is fitted aft which contains 1 inch bolt receptacles spaced 24 inches apart.
-This allows for the bolting down of a wide variety of portable equipment.
-There are two GPH fire pumps supplying three fire monitors with up to 2,200 gallons of foam per minute.
-A deep module can be embarked to support naval salvage teams.
+The APACHE was equipped with a 10-ton capacity crane and a bollard pull of at least 54 tons.
+A deck grid was fitted aft which contained 1 inch bolt receptacles spaced 24 inches apart.
+That allowed for the bolting down of a wide variety of portable equipment.
+There were two GPH fire pumps supplying three fire monitors with up to 2,200 gallons of foam per minute.
+A deep module could be embarked to support naval salvage teams.

 |General Characteristics:||Awarded: February 27, 1978|

 |Delivered: July 23, 1981|

 |Propulsion system: 2 GM EMD 20-645F7B diesels; 5.73 MW sustained; 2 shafts; Kort nozzles; cp props; bow thruster; 300 hp (224 kW)|

 |Crew: 16 civilians and 4 naval communications technicians|

 This section contains the names of sailors who served aboard USNS APACHE.
 It is no official listing but contains the names of sailors who submitted their information.